Vonng/pigsty/docs/p-playbook.md

 The typical use process is as follows：

-1. Use the `infra` series of playbooks to install Pigsty on the management node/local machine and deploy the infrastructure.
+1. Use the `infra` series of playbooks to install Pigsty on the meta node/local machine and deploy the infrastructure.

-   All scripts initiate execution on the management node, and the `infra` series of playbooks only works on the management node itself.
+   All playbooks initiate execution on the meta node, and the `infra` series of playbooks only works on the meta node itself.

-2. Use the  [`nodes`](p-nodes.md) series of playbooks to include or remove other nodes from Pigsty management.
+2. Use the  [`nodes`](p-nodes.md) series of playbooks to include or remove other nodes from Pigsty.

-   After a node is hosted, node monitoring and logging can be accessed from the management node Grafana and the node joins the Consul cluster.
+   After a node is hosted, node monitoring and logging can be accessed from the meta node Grafana and the node joins the Consul cluster.

 3. Use the [`pgsql`](p-pgsql.md) series of playbooks to deploy a PostgreSQL cluster on managed nodes.

-   After the deployment is performed on the managed node, PostgreSQL monitoring and logs can be accessed from the managed node.
+   After deployment on the managed node, you can access PostgreSQL monitoring and logs from the meta node.

 4. Use the [`redis`](p-redis.md) series of playbooks to deploy a Redis cluster on managed nodes.

-   After the deployment is performed on the managed node, Redis monitoring and logs can be accessed from the managed node.
+   After deployment on the managed node, Redis monitoring and logs can be accessed from the meta node.

 ```
                                            meta     node